Xenakios/AudioPluginHost_II/README.md

 to support Clap plugins.

 This is currently completely non-functional for end users.
-Hopefully some sort of working alpha/beta version will be ready during 2023.
+Hopefully some sort of working alpha/beta version will be ready before 2025.